 Their upholstery is a durable vinyl material.
 The backrest is not adjustable independently from the seat; it has a sturdy backbone and excellent lumbar support.

-The front handlebars don’t have pulse sensors but do offer a multi-grip design.
+The front handlebars don’t have pulse sensors but offer a multi-grip design.
 In addition, both sets of handlebars are non-adjustable and have rubberized grips for superior comfort and hand adherence.

 SB150 Drive and resistance